ragynotes/ragynotes.github.io/content/progress/development-howto/mdnotes/notes on mdnotes.md

 {"content":"{{field_contents}}", "field_contents": "{{content}}", "link_style": "no-links"}
 ```

-⚠️result is: `[10/gb85nb](https://doi.org/10/gb85nb)` so still has link.
+⚠ result is: `[10/gb85nb](https://doi.org/10/gb85nb)` so still has link.
 May need to investigate further in the future but for now, leave.